SchmidtDSE/plastics-interventions-doc/reduce_eps.md

 <br>

 ## Interactions
 This intervention may interact with others in multiple ways but the primary mechanisms are consumption and waste.
 First, this lever's reductions are visible in production and consumption-dependent interventions like minimum recycled content.
 For example, a cap on virgin production can use this lever as "credit" towards its goal before further reducing plastic generation to meet its target.
-Second, this does impact waste like the amount of recyclable material available for interventions like minimum recycled content.
+Second, this impacts waste like the amount of recyclable material available for interventions such as minimum recycled content.
 To that end, the reduction in available recycled material is visible for waste-dependent interventions including caps on different waste streams.

 In practice, this intervention places a constraint on production of plastics alongside the constraints considered by other interventions and the "strictest" constraint is the one that is ultimately reported.
 The same holds true for waste generation impact such that another intervention may "supersede" this lever if the materials being reduced by this intervention do not allow that other lever to achieve its goals.